thosgood/this-weeks-finds/markdown/201-250/week213.md

 > and draw the obvious arc between them (the one that lies on the circle
 > |z|=1), this is our first edge, and now look at the image of what
 > you have under the SL(2,Z) action.
 It's a rather pretty tree, with
-> two kinds of vertices\-\--those in the i orbit have valency 2 and
+> two kinds of vertices---those in the i orbit have valency 2 and
 > stabiliser of order 4, and those in the ρ orbit have valency 3 and
 > stabiliser of order 6.
 Now a group is free iff it acts freely on a
 > tree, and anything torsion-free in SL(2,Z) must be acting freely on